 Scientists from the University of Alabama at Birmingham’s School of Medicine, in collaboration with the University of Notre Dame, have developed a new method to track toxic chemicals when they enter the body.
 They have developed a new radio tracking method to track PFAs.
 According to the researchers, this is a significant and timely advancement in identifying and tracking these PFAs compounds.

-In this radio tracking method, one of the fluorine atoms on the PFAS molecule was replaced with a radioactive form of fluorine.
-The fluorine is also used for medical positron emission tomography scans in hospitals around the world.
+In this radio-tracking method, one of the fluorine atoms on the PFAS molecule was replaced with a radioactive form of fluorine.
+The fluorine is also used for medical positron emission tomography scans in hospitals worldwide.

 PFAs are known to be toxic to the human body.
 Exposure to PFASs is linked to kidney and testicular cancer, elevated cholesterol, decreased fertility, and thyroid problems in adults.
-It also affects adverse effects on growth, learning, and behavior and decreased immune response to vaccines in children.
-Finding PFAS compound is a relatively difficult task.
-But this radio tracking method discovers highly fluorinated, potentially toxic chemicals known.
+It also affects adverse effects on growth, learning, and behavior and decreases children’s immune response to vaccines.
+Finding the PFAS compound is a relatively difficult task.
+But this radio-tracking method discovers highly fluorinated, potentially toxic chemicals known.
 For example, perfluorinated alkyl substances, or PFASs.

 The method tags the intact PFAS compounds with a fluorine-18 radiotracer.
 It enables scientists to see where the compound was going in the body.
 They then make sensitive measurements for the first time.